Breel Embolo: Borussia Mönchengladbach

 Embolo signed for fellow Bundesliga club Borussia Mönchengladbach on 28 June 2019 on a four-year contract.
 He made his debut in the first round of the DFB-Pokal on 9 August, coming on at half time for Jonas Hofmann in a 1–0 win at SV Sandhausen.
 Fifteen days later, again from the bench, he scored his first goal for the club in a 3–1 win at Mainz 05.

 On 27 October 2021, Embolo scored twice in a 5–0 surprise win over FC Bayern Munich in the cup second round – Bayern Munich's biggest ever defeat in the DFB-Pokal, and their first ever cup elimination to Gladbach.

 Monaco

 On 15 July 2022, Embolo joined Ligue 1 club Monaco for a four-year deal.
 The transfer fee paid to Mönchengladbach was reported as a little over €12 million.
 He made his debut on 2 August in a Champions League third qualifying round first leg at home to PSV Eindhoven, as a 76th-minute substitute for Aleksandr Golovin, while his first league game four days later was a start in a 2–1 win at Strasbourg.

-On 13 August, he scored his first goal to equalise in a 1–1 draw with Rennes at the Stade Louis II.
+On 13 August, he scored his first goal to equalize in a 1–1 draw with Rennes at the Stade Louis II.
+He scored 14 goals in 40 total appearances during his first season at the club.
+In the last league match of the season against Toulouse, Embolo came off for Kevin Volland in the closing stages of the game due to a knee injury.
+While undergoing individual training to regain form ahead of the 2023–24 season, Embolo sustained a severe anterior cruciate ligament injury during a training session, sidelining him for an extended period.

+Rennes

+On 1 September 2025, Embolo signed for fellow Ligue 1 club Rennes on a four-year deal.